hekciu/meteo-station/README.md

 ### /db directory contains pseudo version management system for db
 ### it authorizes to db through provided credentials and configures it properly
-### you could do it from any linux machine that has psql installed
+### you could do it from any GNU/Linux machine that has psql installed
 - cp env.sh.template env.sh
 ### fill env.sh with values
 source update_database.sh